roy-t/AStar/README.md

 Once you have a grid you need to configure which cells represent obstacles.
 Some obstacles, like a high wall, are intraversable.
 Use the `BlockCell` method on your grid to prevent the path finding algorithm from planning paths through that cell.
 Other obstacles, like dense shrubbery, take more time to traverse.
 In that case give the cell a higher cost using the `SetCellCost` method.

 Once you've configured your grid its time to start planning paths.
-Using the `GetPath` or `GetSmoothPath` method you can immidately search for a path between two cells for an agent that can move in all directions.
+Using the `GetPath` method you can immidately search for a path between two cells for an agent that can move in all directions.
 You can also plan paths for agents that are more limited in their movent using the overload of `GetPath` that takes a `movementPattern` parameter.
 In that case you can either select one of the predefined ranges of motion from the `MovementPatterns` class or you can configure yourself what kind of steps an agent can make.

 You can define your own patterns for your agents.
 Below I have defined the movement pattern for an agent that can only move diagonally.
 (This movement pattern is included in the library as `MovementPatterns.DiagonalOnly`).